Decker School of Nursing Undergraduate Student Handbook

 - Two varicella immunizations or

 - Documented history of the disease by a healthcare provider

 Students who do not have immunity to varicella are at risk for contracting the disease and may be delayed/declined/denied community agency placement.

-The health care agencies used by the DSON for clinical experiences require that students have bi-annual certification in Cardiopulmonary Resuscitation.
+The healthcare agencies used by the DSON for clinical experiences require that students have biennial (once every two years) certification in cardiopulmonary resuscitation (CPR).
 Students must assume responsibility for obtaining and maintaining annual CPR certification.
-The level of certification required is equivalent to that of “Professional Rescuer”.
+The level of certification required is equivalent to that of “professional rescuer.”
 Students will be required to show evidence of CPR certification prior to the beginning of the nursing sequence and annually in order to participate in nursing courses with a clinical component.
 While the Decker School does not require evidence of CPR for freshman and sophomore nursing students, certification for these students is recommended.

-**DSON does not accept online certification for CPR**
+NOTE: The DSON does not accept online certification for CPR.

 Graduate and RN students enrolled in clinical courses must have a copy of their valid license to practice nursing on file with the school.

 Students must provide proof of current personal health insurance coverage.

 All students will be required to sign a confidentiality statement to be kept on file at the DSON.